Kathleen Sullivan (lawyer): Early life and education

-Academic career
+Career

 Although several major law schools offered her positions, Sullivan accepted an assistant professorship at Harvard in 1984, and was promoted to professor of law in 1989.
 Following a visiting teaching position at Stanford Law School in spring 1992, Sullivan accepted an offer to join that faculty in 1993 and was promoted to the Stanley Morrison Professor of Law in 1996.
 Sullivan served as Dean of Stanford Law School from 1999 to 2004, becoming the first woman to head any of Stanford's seven schools and the first woman Dean at one of the nation's top three law schools.
 After voluntarily stepping down as Dean in 2004 to serve part-time as the inaugural director of the Stanford Constitutional Law Center, Sullivan remained on Stanford Law's faculty until 2012.
 Stanford recruited New York University Law School assistant dean and legal scholar Larry Kramer to succeed her as Dean, as well as serve as Richard E. Lang Professor at the Law School.

 Sullivan specializes in constitutional law and co-edited a leading casebook with the late Stanford Law professor Gerald Gunther, Constitutional Law, through its 17th edition.
 She has co-edited the 18th and 19th editions with Noah Feldman.
 From 2000 to 2007, Sullivan was the sixth most-cited constitutional law scholar, and the most-cited female legal scholar between 2005 and 2009.
 She is an elected fellow of the American Academy of Arts and Sciences and a member of the American Philosophical Society.

-Appellate career
+Appellate advocate

 While Stanford's Dean, Sullivan maintained a pro bono constitutional law practice.
 In 2005, she joined Quinn Emanuel Urquhart Oliver & Hedges (now Quinn Emanuel Urquhart & Sullivan), where she helped to found and build the firm's nascent appellate practice.
 Now chair of the firm's national appellate practice, Sullivan has argued and briefed numerous appeals before the U.S. Courts of Appeals, the California Supreme Court, the New York Court of Appeals, and the U.S. Supreme Court, where she has argued nine times.
 Cases she won before the U.S. Supreme Court include: Bruesewitz v.
 Wyeth, Kiobel v.
 Royal Dutch Petroleum Co., and Granholm v.
 Heald (which struck down state prohibition of interstate wine shipping).
 She also represented Shell Oil in an appeal to limit the company's liability for toxic waste.
 Sullivan has also filed pro bono briefs in a wide range of civil rights cases, and served as co-counsel for Michael Hardwick in the 1986 landmark gay rights case Bowers v.
 Hardwick.

 In both 2006 and 2013, The National Law Journal recognized Sullivan as one of America's 100 most influential lawyers.

 In late 2016, Sullivan argued on behalf of Samsung Electronics in Apple Inc. v.
 Samsung Electronics Co. in front of the Supreme Court and it ruled in favor of Samsung to reverse the decision and remanded it to Federal Circuit court to define the appropriate legal standard to define "article of manufacture".